almet/notmyidea/python/writing-pelican.rst

 to all the users.

-You can find a mercurial repository to fork at http://hg.lolnet.org/pelican/, feel free to clone and hack it !
+You can find a mercurial repository to fork at http://hg.lolnet.org/pelican/, feel free to hack it !

 If you just want to get started, use your installer of choice (pip, easy_install, …) And then have a look to the help (`pelican --help`)